apmis/mobile/README.md

 - For screens, components, ...REST, folders, Ensure to import & export files into `index.js`

+### Make Use of the Utils folder to write helper functions or project constants

 ### ASSETS 👇

 - Make use of the assets folder to add images + other required assets